-We are a collaborative team of scientists using techniques from biochemistry, molecular modelling, pharmacology, protein/lipid chemistry, cell biology and polymer science to answer important questions about membrane protein-lipid interactions using interdisciplinary approaches and our novel technologies.
+We are a collaborative team of scientists using techniques from biochemistry, molecular modelling, pharmacology, protein/lipid chemistry and cell biology to answer important questions about membrane protein-lipid interactions using interdisciplinary approaches and our novel technologies.

 Centre Director: Professor Roslyn Bill

-Roslyn is Aston’s 50th Anniversary Professor of Biotechnology within the School of Biosciences and Associate Dean (Research) for the College of Health and Life Sciences.
+Roslyn is Aston’s 50th Anniversary Professor of Biotechnology within the School of Biosciences.
 She develops yeast to synthesize membrane proteins for further study with a particular focus on aquaporins, tetraspanins and G protein-coupled receptors.

 Researchers in AMPL make use of the following facilities, which are also open to external collaboration.